sidkofi/cpu_fail_classifier/README.md

 <em> Detail Level 1 & 2 reconstructions for each failure type.
 Note the different signal characteristics and amplitude scales.</em>

-Observe how different failure types create distinct patterns in the D1 signal: 'None' has low amplitude noise, 'Thermal' and 'Stuck' have isolated large spikes, and 'Oscillation' has sustained high-frequency activity.
+We can see how different failure types create distinct patterns in the D1 signal: 'None' has low amplitude noise, 'Thermal' and 'Stuck' have isolated large spikes, and 'Oscillation' has sustained high-frequency activity.

 ---